-This is made with afang leaves (ukazi) and water leaves, this two different leaves combines seamlessly to make a delicious looking afang soup.
-The Ukazi leaf is usually sliced and then ground with either a kitchen blender or hand-grinding machine while the water leaf is just sliced with a kitchen knife.
+This is made with afang leaves (ukazi) and water leaves, these two different leaves combine seamlessly to make a delicious looking afang soup.
+The Ukazi leaf is usually sliced and then ground with either a kitchen blender or a hand-grinding machine while the waterleaf is just sliced with a kitchen knife.

-I just like this soup because it is made with just vegetables; and I love vegetables! – They are nutritious, medicinal and contain fiber that helps the body cells to function properly.
-Don’t let your focus be on just Foods alone, also make sure they are also healthy for consumption.
+I just like this soup because it is made with just vegetables, and I love vegetables! – They are nutritious, medicinal and contain fiber that helps the body cells to function properly.
+Don’t let your focus be on just Food alone, also make sure they are also healthy for consumption.

 So let’s make a delicious pot of afang soup, the list of ingredients below would make enough soup that would serve 6 persons twice.
 You can always refrigerate leftovers.

 Most people complain that vegetable soups are not easy to prepare, usually because it takes time to pick and slice the different leaves.
 But once you pass that phase, the rest is chocolate! and no, I don’t eat chocolates. 😀